awsdocs/iam-user-guide/doc_source/id_credentials_getting-report.md

 **access\_key\_2\_active**
 When the user has a second access key and the second key's status is `Active`, this value is `TRUE`\.
 Otherwise it is `FALSE`\.
 Users can have up to two access keys, to make rotation easier\.
-For more information about rotating access keys, see [Rotating Access Keys](id_credentials_access-keys.md#Using_RotateAccessKey)\.
+For more information about rotating access keys, see [Rotating access keys](id_credentials_access-keys.md#Using_RotateAccessKey)\.

 **access\_key\_2\_last\_rotated**
 The date and time, in [ISO 8601 date\-time format](https://en.wikipedia.org/wiki/ISO_8601), when the user's second access key was created or last changed\.
 If the user does not have a second active access key, the value in this field is `N/A` \(not applicable\)\.